ucoders/CSC201/docs/content/2024/Task_2.md

 Rank 100: 1 hero(es) with 402 co-occurrence(s).
 Hero(es) include: [679]

+**Notes:** For the hero id list, the square brackets are optional.
+The examples simply print the ArrayList without any further refinement.

 **2.1 Degree of Separation between Two Heroes**

 `public void getDegreeOfSeparation(int id1, int id2)`